Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 Exporting Food to China

-All imported foodstuffs and beverages are subject to inspections by the China Entry-Exit Inspection and Quarantine Bureau (CIQ).
+All imported foodstuffs and beverages are subject to inspections by the China Entry-Exit Inspection and Quarantine Bureau (CIQA).
 This can be a complicated and challenging process requiring a lot of time and documentation.
-Did you know that there are eight ministries involved regulating food safety, quality, and trade!
+Did you know that eight ministries are involved regulating food safety, quality, and trade!

 China New Food Safety Law

-• Foreign food manufacturers are required to register with the General Administration of Quality Supervision Inspection and Quarantine of the People’s Republic of China(AQSIQ).
+• Foreign food manufacturers are required to register with the State Administration for Market Regulation (SAMR).

 • All foreign food distributors and producers that import food products into China are required to register with the state entry-exit inspection and quarantine authorities.